 Part II Lessons

-Part II
+Part II is a synthesis of

 Part II lessons were tested for eight years in five elementary schools.
 It is with the Part II lessons improvements specifically with ADHD (attention deficit hyperactivity), and social-emotional behavior. occurred.